microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 * Sample does not currently work on AMD due to ubershader compilation issue in the Fallback Layer compute path.

 ### Scene
 The scene consists of triangle and procedural geometry.
-Specificaly, the geometry in the scene is:
+Specifically, the geometry in the scene is:
-* *Triangle* - a ground plane quad.
+* **Triangle** - a ground plane quad.
-* *Procedural* - all the objects above the ground plane.
+* **Procedural** - all the objects above the ground plane.

 Since mixing triangle and procedural geometry types is not supported within a single bottom-level AS, both triangle and procedural geometry are stored in separate bottom-level AS.